neutron-org/dex-quint-model/README.md

 ## Modeling decisions
  - upon cancelling, we are not removing any tranches (rather, updating their values to 0)
  - `MultiHopSwap` is abstracted away by a `SingleHopSwap`
+ - user's input is always a tick, and not price (to avoid taking the `log` when placing the order)

 ## Still missing from the model
  - clearing of inactive orders each block